-8.4.3 #3 - Accommodation
+8.4.3 #3 - Accommodation Coefficient

-Accommodation coefficient.
+Only valid for EHSS/DHSS, TDHSS and DTM methods.
 Percentage of the number of accommodated gas molecules.
 1 for full accommodation, and 0 for fully elastic.
-Only valid for EHSS/DHSS, TDHSS and DTM methods.
-This parameter only establishes the percentage of gas molecules that are accommodated.
+This parameter establishes the percentage of gas molecules that are accommodated.
 For example, choosing 0.9 establishes that 90% of the gas molecules will be accommodated while 10% will follow an elastic and specular collision.
 The remaining 90% may be chosen to be reemitted diffusely or not using the parameter diffuse (see below).
 When diffuse is chosen, the gas molecules are reemitted at a random angle within a semi-sphere at the point of contact.
 The speed of the 90% accommodated molecules may also be chosen through the reemission velocity parameter.
 There are plenty of different choices including being reemitted elastically or being reemitted at the surface temperature.
-The reemission velocity may be chosen randomly from a Maxwellian distribution or it may be chosen to always be the mean of the particular distribution chosen.
+The reemission velocity may be chosen randomly from a Maxwellian distribution, or it may be chosen to always be the mean of the particular distribution chosen.
 For example, if accommodation is chosen to be 0.91 with diffuse reemission at the Maxwell surface temperature, the resulting value for a sphere would be the expected to be the characteristic 1.3573 from the Millikan oil experiments.
 Do to scattering of the 9% that undergo specular and elastic collisions, a better approximation for non-spherical ions is to choose an accommodation of 1 and a velocity coming from a distribution at 92% of that of Maxwell which more closely yields the 1.36 value for non-spherical ions.